Canadian Daily Drivers Log Book with Top-Rated Support

 - Resubmit the corresponding electronic logs.

-The main difference between paper and electronic logs is that electronic records are automatic and in real-time, while paper records need to be filled manually by the driver.
-The daily drivers log book connects to the engine and automatically records the vehicle’s activity.
-It relieves drivers of this part of the job and prevents human error.
-The information can be looked up via the daily drivers log book app.
+The main difference between paper and electronic logs is that electronic records are automatic and in real time, while paper records need to be filled manually by the driver.
+Elogs connect to the engine and record the vehicle’s activity automatically, relieving drivers of this part of the job and preventing human error.
+They can then access the information via a drivers daily log book app.
 On the other hand, paper logs have to be filled out by hand on a spreadsheet to account for the day’s work.
 It is a straightforward task, but it takes additional time and effort for truckers to keep records accurate and well organized.

-Most commercial drivers will have to use electronic logs following the elog mandate.
-However, drivers included in the following exemption categories are not required to use an ELD:
+Currently, most commercial drivers use electronic logs in accordance with the elog mandate.
+However, paper records are still used by drivers included in the following exemption categories:

 - Short-haul exemption.
-Drivers who operate within a specific distance from their work location (160 kilometer radius).
+Drivers who operate within a specific distance from their work location (150 air-mile radius).

 - Manufacturing date.
-Vehicles manufactured before the year 2000.
+Vehicles with engines manufactured before the year 2000.

 Paper records are also necessary in case of an ELD malfunction.
-Transport Canada states that the driver must notify the motor carrier and keep paper logs until their device is fixed (up to 14 days).
+The FMCSA states that the driver must notify the motor carrier and keep paper logs until their device is fixed (up to 8 days).